piiop/group-project-2/README.md

 - **Data augmentation**: Additional features or data from external sources could be incorporated to improve the model’s predictive power.
 - **Model exploration**: Other models such as XGBoost or neural networks could be explored for potentially better performance.
 - **Deployment**: The model could be deployed in a healthcare environment as a decision-support tool.

-## Licensing

-The dataset used in this project is publicly available on Kaggle under the **Creative Commons Attribution-ShareAlike 4.0 International License** (CC BY-SA 4.0).
-You can access the dataset at [Kaggle Dataset Link](https://www.kaggle.com/datasets/priyamchoksi/100000-diabetes-clinical-dataset).

 ## How to Run the Project